andkrau/plot/README.md

-# plot
+# Polaris Library of Things Kiosk
-Polaris Library of Things Kiosk
+Implements a standalone OPAC for a narrow selection of a library collection